Saif al-Islam Gaddafi: Capture

-On 17 October 2011, after leaving Bani Walid, Saif's convoy was hit by a NATO air attack at Wadi Zamzam where he lost 26 of his supporters and 9 military vehicles.
+On 17 October 2011, after leaving Bani Walid, Gaddafi's convoy was hit by a NATO air attack at Wadi Zamzam where he lost 26 of his supporters and 9 military vehicles.
 His right hand was wounded and according to his own explanation it happened during the NATO air strike.
 According to the Libyan Al Mashhad Al Leebi program, the fingers of his right hand were cut off.

-With the death of his father Muammar and his brother Mutassim in Sirte on 20 October 2011, Saif al-Islam was the only member of the Gaddafi family left in Libya.
+With the death of his father Muammar and his brother Mutassim in Sirte on 20 October 2011, Gaddafi was the only member of the Gaddafi family left in Libya.
 He appeared on Syrian pro-Gaddafi television on 22 October claiming "I am in Libya, I am alive and free and willing to fight to the end and take revenge", but his whereabouts were unknown and subject to many rumors.
-On 24 October 2011, a National Transitional Council source claimed that Saif had been given a forged passport near Murzuk and was in the Ghat area near the border of Niger and Algeria.
-The same source claimed that Abdullah Senussi was helping Saif plot his escape.
+On 24 October 2011, a National Transitional Council source claimed that Gaddafi had been given a forged passport near Murzuk and was in the Ghat area near the border of Niger and Algeria.
+The same source claimed that Abdullah Senussi was helping Gaddafi plot his escape.

-An international team of lawyers representing the interests of Saif al-Islam wrote to US leaders demanding that he be protected from assassination and holding the United States and NATO responsible for the Libyan leader's "brutal assassination" and repeated attacks on Libya's civilian population.
+An international team of lawyers representing the interests of Gaddafi wrote to US leaders demanding that he be protected from assassination and holding the United States and NATO responsible for the Libyan leader's "brutal assassination" and repeated attacks on Libya's civilian population.